werf/werf/docs/_includes/reference/cli/werf_ci_env.md

       --git-work-tree=''
             Use specified git work tree dir (default $WERF_WORK_TREE or lookup for directory that
-            contains .git in the current or parent directories) --home-dir=''
+            contains .git in the current or parent directories) --giterminism-config=''
+            Custom path to the giterminism configuration file relative to working directory
+            (default $WERF_GITERMINISM_CONFIG or werf-giterminism.yaml in working directory) --home-dir=''
             Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) --log-color-mode='auto'